Jack2091A/Sunny-Packets/README.md

 - Behavioural similarity between captures
 - Entropy and variability in network traffic
 - Potential indicators of plaintext, structured, or encrypted communication
+- Analysing and scoring data , port exposure and manufacturer vulnerability

 The tool is intended to help characterise how consumer DER devices communicate and how their network behaviour can be analysed for cybersecurity research.
 A simplified overview of the file organisation as been expressed below.
 Note that the pcap and txt files of the three other inverters have been reduced to improve readability.